squidfunk/mkdocs-material/docs/reference/abbreviations.md

 ## Configuration

-This configuration enables abbreviations, and allows to build a simple project-wide glossary sourcing definitions from a central location.
+This configuration enables abbreviations and allows to build a simple project-wide glossary, sourcing definitions from a central location.
 Add the following line to `mkdocs.yml`:

 ``` yaml